Palette-Pickers/paint-mixer/README.md

    - Click on the `+` icon in the palette section to open the color picker.
    - Select the color you want to add to your palette and click `Confirm`.
    - The selected color will appear as a swatch in the palette section.
+   - You can lookup RGB and hex values for commercial paints at [Art Paints](http://www.art-paints.com/).
+This will help you find the closest match to the paint you're using.
+   - You can rename the automatically named color by clicking on the swatch's name and editing it.

 2. **Mixing Colors**:
    - Click on the swatches in the palette to increment the parts of each color you want to mix.